kadiwa4/bingo-bot/README.md

 }
 ```

-Create a configuration file for your speedrunning server and put it into `src/guild_configs`
+Create a configuration file for your speedrunning server and put it into `src/guild_configs`.

-Run bot
+Run bot.

 ```
 npm start
 ```

+To run the bot on a server, I recommend [PM2](https://github.com/Unitech/pm2).

 ## Commands